Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

 for all $x$ and some fixed $(\bar y,\bar w)$, where $ G_1(x,\bar{y},\bar{\w}) $ and $ G_2(x,\bar{y},\bar{\w}) $ are defined in Appendix~\ref{app_proof}. \end{theorem}

 The proof of this statement can be found in Appendix~\ref{app_proof}.
+For the proof of the result, we build on \textcite{hoyer09anm} and extend their result to allow for control variables $W$ with additional form of heteroskedasticity.
 Intuitively, it is shown that causal and anticausal models can only exist simultaneously under very specific circumstances: if the joint distribution of $(Y,X,W)$ satisfies both a causal and a anticausal model, we can show that densities $\log f_{X|W}$ and $\log f_{\varepsilon}$ of the causal model have to satisfy the linear inhomogeneous differential equation~\eqref{eq_diff}.
-The solutions of this differential equation restrict the log density of $ X $ given $W$ to lie in a (specific) three-dimensional space, although a priori the (generic) space of possible log marginal densities of $ X $ given $W$ is infinite-dimensional.
-To achieve testability of reverse causality, we need to exclude those distributions that satisfy the differential equation, i.e. we need to exclude specific combinations of $\log f_{X|W}$, $\log f_{\varepsilon}$, and $h(\cdot)$.
+The solutions of this differential equation restrict the log density of $ X $ given $W$ to lie in a (specific) three-dimensional space, although a priori the (generic) space of possible log marginal densities of $ X $ given $W$ is infinite-dimensional \citep[this argument follows][closely]{hoyer09anm}.
+To achieve testability of reverse causality, we need to exclude those distributions that satisfy the differential equation, i.e., we need to exclude specific combinations of $\log f_{X|W}$, $\log f_{\varepsilon}$, and $h(\cdot)$.

-\begin{remark}[Characterization of differential equation \eqref{eq_diff}] We now provide a list of all model specifications that satisfy the differential equation equation \eqref{eq_diff}.
-The list of $(f_{X|W},f_{\varepsilon},h(\cdot))$ tuples that satisfy the differential equation is small.
-When $W$ is not included in the model, \textcite{zhang09pnl} list the only three specific tuples that would satisfy the differential equation under Assumption \ref{ass_nonlinear}.
+\begin{remark}[Characterization of differential equation \eqref{eq_diff}] In Table \ref{table:testable}, we reproduce an exhaustive list of all model specifications that satisfy the differential equation \eqref{eq_diff} by \textcite{zhang09pnl} under the additional assumption that the error $\varepsilon$ has large support.
+The list of $(f_{X},f_{\varepsilon},h(\cdot))$ tuples that satisfy the differential equation is even smaller than in \textcite{zhang09pnl} because we constrain the model space by assuming a nonlinear $h$.

-Table \ref{table:testable} characterizes all specifications of our model that satisfy differential equation \eqref{eq_diff} under the maintained assumption of large support of $\varepsilon$.
 It is remarkable that in each specification $I$, $II$, and $III$, the density of $\varepsilon$ is not even integrable.
 Even more, $E[\varepsilon]$ does not exist.
 This illustrates that even though solutions to the differential equation \eqref{eq_diff} can be computed, they are not relevant in most (if not all) empirical applications. \end{remark}

-Theorem \ref{thm} shows that the causal model \eqref{eq_w_causal} and the anticausal model \eqref{eq_w_backw1} cannot be simultaneously satisfied.
-In the remainder of this paper, we impose the existence of either one direction: